Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/bijou-c2d7.md

 Through its powers controlled their minds and forced them to attack and hunt their allies, but with the combined power of the heroes from beyond the stars, they managed to purify them.

-With the power of the revelations in one hand and the potato in the other, the heroes manage to defeat the formidable foe and [save Libestal](https://www.youtube.com/live/4_zJe0t0558?si=MuH6a3gYsGGU4iHY&t=6043) from the stain.
+With the power of the revelations in one hand and the potato in the other, the heroes manage to defeat the formidable foe and [save Libestal](https://www.youtube.com/live/4_zJe0t0558?si=MuH6a3gYsGGU4iHY&t=6043) from the Stain.
 They quickly meet with Princess Iphania, and there is no betrayal this time; they have done it, they've changed fate.
 And as they're speaking, they notice a doll next to them, the same doll Iphania has given to her father, and one they were familiar with, Fia.

 Immerkind seems to be doing okay, and so is Fia at the Library.
 This left them puzzled, but without more hints to go by, they decided to wait for the banquet for answers.
 Now, there was something way more important to them, Bijou's onii-chan's pregnancy/gas reveal party.